ctb/2017-ucdavis-igg201b/hw2/README.md

 1. Download the same 5m E. coli reads as before.

-2. Use Trimmomatic to quality filter them with the following parameters:
+2. Use Trimmomatic to quality filter them with parameters at the bottom of this page.

-        ...

-   (See appendix of this HW for instructions on running Trimmomatic.)

 3. Run the MEGAHIT assembler on the resulting quality-filtered reads; be sure to include the single-ended reads that were trimmed by Trimmomatic.

-4. Use Quast to evaluate the assembly, and compare against the results from the previous assembly (without quality filtering).
+4. Use Quast to evaluate the assembly, and compare against the results from the previous assembly (without quality filtering) - see bottom of this page for the stats I got when running the lab.

 One mildly tricky bit will be to split the paired-end reads in the E. coli data download into two files containing single-ended reads, which is what